 WP Migrate DB is a free WordPress script that runs in the dashboard as a plugin and creates a database dump while changing all the URLs and handling serialised data strings.

-You can save the database file to your computer as a gzip .SQL file and then import it into the destination website via a database management tool like the popular GUI phpMyAdmin or, if you prefer, the SSH tool PuTTY.
+You can save the exported WordPress database file to your computer as a gzip .SQL file and then import it into the destination website via a database management tool like phpMyAdmin or, if you prefer, the SSH tool PuTTY, which in my opinion generates the best, cleanest database exports.

 Usually, I build new client websites locally using WAMP, clone the database, replace the URLs, copy the website folder directory and install everything to the destination server.